 In Wellington Rehabilitation and Healthcare, 11.91 Percentage of Patients

 This tells you the number of emergency room visits per thousand days of short-term care.
 There is a correlation between fewer emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe this is a measure of a facility's rehabilitation services.
+This metric measures the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts argue this is a reasonable measure of a facility's rehabilitation services.